Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-Earning the 50,000-point bonus is the first challenge.
+Earning the welcome bonus of 50,000 points is the first challenge.
 Pay your balance in full each month, so finance charges don’t negate your hard-earned points.
-When spending, use your mobile wallet to score 3 points per dollar on everyday purchases across categories even when you aren't traveling or planning travel.
+When spending, use your mobile wallet to score 3 points per dollar on everyday purchases across categories.

 This card would pair nicely with a hotel or airline card if you’re loyal to a particular brand (and have the means to pay multiple annual fees).
 Use the U.S. Bank Altitude Reserve Visa Infinite Card rewards to save on trip aspects not tied to a loyalty program, while working toward elite status on your other card.